kubevirt/community/design-proposals/sriov-interfaces-mapping.md

     ]
 ```

-> **_Note_**: Multus provides PCI device information since version [v3.7](https://github.com/k8snetworkplumbingwg/multus-cni/releases/tag/v3.7).
+> **_Note_**: Multus provides PCI device information since version [v3.7](https://github.com/k8snetworkplumbingwg/multus-cni/releases/tag/v3.7).<br/>
-> In order to maintain backward compatibility, when the annotation is missing, virt-launcher will fall to the current mapping method based on environment variables.
+> In order to maintain backward compatibility, when the annotation is missing, virt-launcher will fall to the current mapping method based on environment variables.<br/>
 > Once a Pod reaches Running state, the CNI operation is finished successfully and the annotation will present on the Pod.

 ### Annotations Exposure Method